pabloburnsroa/mongodb_express_typescript/README.md

 The user schema will validate the user endpoints passed through the createUserHandler controller.

 # Session Management

 Managing user sessions

 ## Session Handler

 createUserSessionHandler

 - Validate a user's password
 - Create a session
 - Create access token
 - Create refresh token
 - return access / refresh token

+## JWT

+- Returning access token to client side once user verified
+- We will be using a RSA SHA256 algorithm for signing - private/public key...

+### What happens if access token is valid or expired?

+- if not valid, return unauthorized error
+- if valid, check if token is expired
+- if expired, is valid refresh token included in request?
+- if valid refresh token included, issue new access token and proceed to route handler

+# Testing